St. Patty’s Day, and the weekend of, is always busy, but if you’re not careful, you could end up with a whole lot of green puke in your car.

 Overall, I would drive on St. Patrick’s Day again, and I’d do similar to what I did.
 I would drive during the day, not too late at night, and I’d be vigilant about who was trying to get into my car.
 If they are not my passenger, they are not allowed in.
 Lock those doors!

-Tips for Dealing with Drunk Passengers on the Big Day
+Tips for Dealing with Drunk Passengers on St. Patrick’s Day

 It’s a holiday known for drinking.
 Be prepared for that.